 I owned and ran a specialist dog shop in Edinburgh in Scotland for ten years and muzzles were frequently discussed but often in embarrassed, secretive tones or, if a dog was wearing a dog muzzle, other dog owners would dramatically retreat out of the shop in a hurried fashion.

 There are a lot of unfair myths and stigmas attached to dogs wearing muzzles but actually usually when they are being used it is the sign of a responsible dog owner and sometimes it is not actually being used because the dog is aggressive or reactive anyway.

 Dog’s in muzzles get an unfair rap.
-Owners using a well fitting muzzle are actually generally extremely responsible.
+Owners using a well fitting dog muzzle and investing in the best dog muzzles are actually generally extremely responsible.
 Credit: FreeImages Antixstar

 - When Is Using a Dog Muzzle Appropriate?

 - 1. To Minimise the Risk of Biting or Nipping Through Excitement or Arousal

 - 2. If Your Dog Has a High Prey Drive

 - 3. If Your Dog Is Reactive Towards Other Dogs